heatblazer/recd2/README.md

     13. Fix all warnings in all subprojects, please.

 ## BUGS
-    [Bug1]Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.
+    [Bug1] Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.
     [Fix Bug1] I've forgot a timer into server that has 10ms tick.
+    [Bug2] Alsarec crashesh recorder when hotswap needs to happen.
+Possible problem is the unstoppable stream from the sounddevice, a buffering must be applied, probably.
+    [Partial fix Bug2] The bug is from the size based hotswap.
+Timebased hotswap works fine.
+    [Partial fix Bug2] I`ve fixed the nasty bug, and replaced fswatcher by a observer logic in QT api, by emmiting filechanged everytime QWav writes something.
+However the hotswap size based is still broken as f***!

 ## NOTES
     31.10.2016: now correctly records the samples from the incomming device.